edvalas/Graphics-Project/README.md

 - Bar to be filled at the top
 - Random balls(An array of 5 balls, there is one ball added per level starting with 1 and all balls each level get new coordinates and velocities)

+####Files in Directory

+- Read me
+- Index.html

+Everything is in index.html

 ####How to play

 - Player is the square which starts out at the bottom of the screen